pedro-n-garcez/alg/bigO/README.md

 # Big O notation
 A C# Console Application with some brief methods that exemplify common types of big O notation: constant, linear and quadratic.
+These methods take an int array as an argument.

 The O(1) runtime method accesses the first and last elements of the array, therefore size of input does not matter.